Crothos/UTA-BC9-ReadmeGenerator/ReadmeCustom.md

 * [License](#license)

 ## Description
-This app allows you to do stuff.
+This app was designed to be a flashcard helper app for students, teachers, and parents.

 ## Usage
-Have a blast with it.
+Use the buttons on the left to use pre-determined flashcards or create your own in the custom form section.

 ## Installation
-None.
+There are no installation instructions.

 ## Contribution
 undefined